hyosung11/Launch-School/Courses/journal.md

 ## 20220414 목요일

 06:13 I feel tired and Alex didn't show up for study session.
 I might go back to sleep?

+08:34 We are going to Philly today.
+I'm just about done packing.
+I will study in the car.